Step 1: Requirements

 Step 4: Online Video Interview via Skype

-In 2014 the interviews will take place on June 24th and 26th as well as in July on 1st and 3rd.
+Normally the interviews will take place end of June or in July.
 Applicants selected will be invited about two weeks before.
 All dates will be scheduled in Central European Summer Time (CEST).

 During the arrangement send us your Skype-ID and Skype Name.
 Provide us additionally with a phone number, on which you are available during the call (just in case the Skype connection fails).